How to Return Value if Cell is Blank (12 Ways)

 =IF(COUNTBLANK(D5)>0,"Not Delivered","Delivered")

-Here, the logical condition is COUNTBLANK(D5)>0, COUNTBLANK will count the number of blank cells and when there is a blank cell it will return a number greater than 0 and so it will return TRUE if cell D5 of the Delivery Date column is empty.
+Here, the logical condition is COUNTBLANK(D5)>0.
+COUNTBLANK will count the number of blank cells in the provided array.
+When there is a blank cell, it will return a number greater than 0, so the check will return TRUE if cell D5 of the Delivery Date column is empty.

 Inserting Formula to Return Value if Cell is Blank